daliborjanak/www.oldmapsonline.org/contribute.md

 #Add collections of maps

-*Only collections that meet these requirements can be uploaded:*
+*Adding whole collection raises a number of visitors on your website.
+Only collections that meet these requirements can be uploaded:*

 **1. High resolution scans of old maps (300 DPI, or at least 2 Mpix)**